rotationalio/rotational.io/content/en/ensign/index.md

 {{% /usecase %}}

-{{< widefigure src="/img/ensign/llm_use_case.png" alt="A high-level illustration of how to use Ensign to ingest training data for transfer learning and to route that training data either to a Hugging Face model trainer or the bootstrapped Hugging Face model, or both." >}}
+{{< usecase-image src="/img/ensign/llm_use_case.png" alt="A high-level illustration of how to use Ensign to ingest training data for transfer learning and to route that training data either to a Hugging Face model trainer or the bootstrapped Hugging Face model, or both." >}}

 {{< /usecase-double >}}